The real mile markers on the journey to adulthood

 This likely isn’t the kind of blossoming that Jaafar and Jimena had hoped their 21st year would bring.
 But such points of emotional growth are the real mile markers, more than any rite of passage.

 Societies hang a lot on this period of life.
-The numerical age varies from culture to culture, but there is often a sense that a specific age signifies the completed metamorphosis.
+The numerical age varies across cultures, but there is often a sense that a specific age signifies the completed metamorphosis.
 In reality, none of us ever really stop growing up.
 I find that comforting because it means there is always something to strive and hope for.

-It’s been 20 years since my husband and I stood on a cold Newport sidewalk waiting for a ride home from our honeymoon.
-Even now, neither of us really feels like an adult.
-And we wouldn’t have it any other way.